bossley9/sam-bossley/thoughts/trials-and-tribulations-with-bsd-2.md

 ---
+layout: layouts/thought
-title: 'Trials and Tribulations with OpenBSD (Part 2)'
+title: "Trials and Tribulations with OpenBSD (Part 2)"
 desc: As I trudged through working with and setting up the various BSDs, I wanted to document my findings and why I will continue using OpenBSD in the future.
-date: 02/07/21 17:52
+date: 2021-02-07 17:52:00
-lastUpdated: 02/07/21 17:52
 tags:
   - tech
 ---

-In [my previous deep dive into the OpenBSD operating system](/thoughts/trials-and-tribulations-with-bsd) I talked a lot about the various benefits and drawbacks of using that operating system as a daily driver.
+In [my previous deep dive into the OpenBSD operating system](/public/thoughts/trials-and-tribulations-with-bsd) I talked a lot about the various benefits and drawbacks of using that operating system as a daily driver.
 Now that the new academic semester has been in session for several weeks, I've been using OpenBSD more regularly for schoolwork and have a more well-rounded view of the experience that is OpenBSD.
 While my last article formally introduced positives and negatives in an orderly fashion (denoted by section), I will use this article to simply describe my experiences and discoveries with specific software or libraries in no particular order.
 This will follow a more "narrative" format describing my experiences and whether I still believe OpenBSD is "worth it" as an operating system.

 I will be discussing various technical topics pertaining to the system itself.
 If you're new to Unix systems, you may want to avert your eyes and skip straight to the conclusion.
 And with that, I'll jump right into the details.